 English Proficiency

 English proficiency is one of the requirements for admission for all applicants whose native language is not English.
 Applicants must submit a minimum TOEFL (Test of English as a Foreign Language) score of 550 on the paper-based test (PB), 79 on the internet-based test (iBT), or an IELTS (International English Language Testing System) composite score of 7 (no subject area below a score of 6).
-International students seeking graduate teaching assistantships must attain the minimum TOEFL or IELTS score listed above and in addition, must attain a score of 26 or higher on the speak portion of the TOEFL IBT.
+In the rare case that a Graduate teaching assistantship is offered to an HLT student; International students must attain the minimum TOEFL or IELTS score listed above and in addition, must attain a score of 26 or higher on the speaking portion of the TOEFL IBT.

 Letters of Recommendation